 The proof relies on the Bia\l{}ynicki-Birula theorem on the maximal torus action.
-In a similar fashion, the paper \cite{KBYu} examines the $\Ind$-group $\Aut \mathbb{K}\langle x_1,\ldots, x_n\rangle $ of automorphisms of the free associative algebra $\mathbb{K}\langle x_1,\ldots, x_n\rangle$ in $n$ variables, and establishes results completely analogous to Theorem \ref{commautautthm} and Proposition \ref{proprips}. \footnote{The free associative case was amenable to the above approach when $n>3$.} In accordance with that, the free associative analogue of the Bia\l{}ynicki-Birula theorem was required.
+In a similar fashion, the paper \cite{KBYu} examines the $\Ind$-group $\Aut \mathbb{K}\langle z_1,\ldots, z_n\rangle $ of automorphisms of the free algebra $\mathbb{K}\langle z_1,\ldots, z_n\rangle$ in $n$ variables, and establishes results completely analogous to Theorem \ref{commautautthm} and Proposition \ref{proprips}.\footnote{The free case is responsive to the above approach when $n>3$.} In accordance with that, the free associative version of the Bia\l{}ynicki-Birula theorem was required.

-Such an analogue is indeed valid, and we have established it in our previous note \cite{TA1} on the subject.
-We will provide the proof of this result in the sequel.
+Such an analog is indeed valid, and it was established in the article \cite{TA1}.
+As stated, we will review the proof of this result in the present paper.

-Given the existence of a free algebra version of the Bia\l{}ynicki-Birula theorem, one may inquire whether various other instances of the linearity problem (such as the Bia\l{}ynicki-Birula theorem on the action of the $(n-1)$-dimensional torus on $\mathbb{K}[x_1,\ldots,x_n]$) can be studied.
-As it turns out, direct adaptation of proof techniques from the commutative realm is sometimes possible.
-There are certain limitations, however.
-For instance, Bia\l{}ynicki-Birula's proof \cite{BB2} of linearity of $(n-1)$-dimensional torus actions uses commutativity in an essential way.
-Nevertheless, a neat workaround of that hurdle can be performed when $n=2$, as we show in this note.
-Also, a special class of torus actions (positive-root actions) turns out to be linearizable.
-Finally, some of the proof techniques developed in the classical work of Asanuma \cite{Asanuma} admit free associative analogues; this will allow us to prove the existence of non-linearizable torus actions in positive characteristic, in complete analogy with Asanuma's work.

-The case of positive-root torus actions on the free algebra is rather interesting, in the sense that its analysis has deep connections with the Jacobian conjecture (as well as its free associative version) and to various techniques native to general algebra.
-In particular, we discuss a certain quite non-trivial approach to the problem of invertibility of endomorphisms of the free algebra originated by A.V.
-Yagzhev \cite{Yag1, Yag2, Yag3, Yag4} (cf. also \cite{BBRY}).
-Yagzhev's work is deep and highly non-trivial; a detailed examination of the ideas of that work may prove extremely beneficial, especially in view of its relation to the Jacobian conjecture.
-It is also of great interest in light of the groundbreaking work of Y. Tsuchimoto \cite{Tsu1, Tsu2, Tsu3}.